ON THIS PAGE

 Dynamic Calibration

-Dynamic Calibration (DCL) is a self-calibration workflow built into DepthAI 3.0 that restores and maintains stereo accuracy when temperature changes, physical shocks, or long-term drift degrade factory calibration.
+Dynamic Calibration is a self-calibration workflow built into DepthAI 3.0 that restores and maintains stereo accuracy when temperature changes, physical shocks, or long-term drift degrade factory calibration.

 Key capabilities